Skip to content

 The grid design is reminiscent of an Excel sheet with a very limited range of functions.
 Not only in direct comparison with Excel, but also with the other story designs.

-The grid design is based on cells and mainly supports tables.
+The grid design is based on rows and columns, which create cells similar to those in Excel.
+The design mostly supports tables.

 Blog_SAC_CAN_VS_RES_02_Responsive layout design